devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

     assistant context)
-  - ``dda_run`` will execute a series of commands from ``run`` section from ``.devassistant`` (in context of current assistant) ``if <expression>``, ``else`` conditional execution.
+  - ``dda_run`` will execute a series of commands from ``run`` section from ``.devassistant`` (in context of current assistant) ``dependencies``
+  Installs dependencies from given structure - the structure has to be in the same format as in ``dependencies`` section, but no conditions are allowed (you can use this command combined with conditions of ``run`` section).
+``if <expression>``, ``else``
+  conditional execution.
 The condition must be an `Expression`_.
 ``for <var> in <expression>``